istio/istio.io/content/blog/2018/egress-mongo/index.md

 enable Mixer policy enforcement based on that identity.
 By enabling mutual TLS you also encrypt the traffic.
 If you do not need mutual TLS, proceed to the next section.

-1. Create an egress `Gateway` for your MongoDB instance, and destination rules and virtual services to direct the traffic through the egress gateway and from the egress gateway to the external service.
+1. Create an egress `Gateway` for your MongoDB service, and destination rules and virtual services to direct the traffic through the egress gateway and from the egress gateway to the external service.

     {{< text bash >}}